jdm64/saphyr/README.md

 `sudo apt-get install flexc++ bisonc++ make llvm-dev libboost-program-options-dev libboost-filesystem-dev libboost-system-dev clang python3`

-### Arch

-FlexC++/BisonC++ can be found in the AUR along with their dependencies icmake and libbobcat.
-The other dependencies can be installed using:

-`pacman -S make llvm boost clang`

 ### Other Linux

 Install: `make, clang, llvm, boost and python3` for your Linux distribution.
 If your distribution doesn't